 - Identifying high-potential regional trucking routes

-- Supporting implementation of first- and next-mover deployments (I am not sure what that means; is there a better way to say it?)
+- Supporting implementation of first- and next-mover deployments

 - Scaling of best practices in infrastructure deployment

 - Increasing confidence in the value of electrification

 Following the 2019 Run On Less Regional demonstration, several organizations partnered with NACFE to analyze the data collected.
 NREL (National Renewable Energy Laboratories) worked with NACFE to create a report on the applicability of electric trucks in these duty cycles:

 Ballard coauthored a white paper on how these duty cycles would fit into a hydrogen fuel cell truck: